Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Abstract

 \section{Abstract}

-Transport of intracellular cargo is often mediated by teams of molecular motors that function in a chaotic environment and varying conditions.
-We show that the motors have unique steady state behavior which enables transport modalities that are \textit{robust}.
+Transport of intracellular cargo is often mediated by teams of molecular motors that function in a chaotic environment under varying conditions.
+We show that the motors have unique steady state behavior which enables transport modalities that are robust.
 Under reduced ATP concentrations, multi-motor configurations are preferred over single motors.
-Higher load force drives motors to cluster, but very high loads compel them to separate in a manner that promotes immediate cargo movement once the load reduces.
-These inferences, backed by analytical guarantees, provide unique insights into the coordination strategies adopted by motors.
+Higher load force drives motors to cluster, but very high loads compel them to separate in a manner that promotes immediate cargo movement once the load subsides.
+These inferences, backed by analytical guarantees, provide unique insights into the coordination strategies adopted by molecular motors to transport intracellular cargo.

-\paragraph*{Introduction:}
+\section{Introduction:}